Nancy Wake: Postwar

 In 1985, Wake published her autobiography, The White Mouse.
 Later, after 40 years of marriage, her second husband John Forward died at Port Macquarie on 19 August 1997.
 The couple had no children.
 She sold her medals to fund herself, saying, "There was no point in keeping them, I'll probably go to hell and they'd melt anyway."
 In 2001, Wake left Australia for the last time and emigrated to London.

-She became a resident at the The Stafford hotel in St James' Place, Piccadilly, formerly a British and American forces club during the war.
+She became a resident at The Stafford hotel in St James' Place, Piccadilly, formerly a British and American forces club during the war.
 She had been introduced to her first "bloody good drink" there by the general manager at the time, Louis Burdet.
 He also had worked for the Resistance in Marseille.
 In the mornings she would usually be found in the hotel bar, sipping her first gin and tonic of the day and telling war stories.
-She was welcomed at the hotel, celebrating her ninetieth birthday there.
+She was welcomed at the hotel, celebrating her 90th birthday there.
 The hotel owners absorbed most of the costs of her stay.
 In 2003, Wake chose to move to the Royal Star and Garter Home for Disabled Ex-Service Men and Women, in Richmond, London, where she remained until her death.

 Wake died on 7 August 2011, aged 98, at Kingston Hospital after being admitted with a chest infection.
 She had requested that her ashes be scattered at Montluçon in central France.
 Her ashes were scattered near the village of Verneix, which is near Montluçon, on 11 March 2013.
 Her obituary was included in (and inspired the title for) The Socialite Who Killed A Nazi With Her Bare Hands: And 144 Other Fascinating People Who Died This Year, a collection of New York Times obituaries published in 2012.